prataprc/goparsec/README.md

 Combinators take a variable number of parser functions and return a new parser function.

-If the intermediate nodes are created by the Combinators then it will be of the following types:

 Using the builtin scanner
 -------------------------

-The builtin scanner library manages the input buffer and implements a cursor into the buffer.
+Builtin scanner library manages the input buffer and implements a cursor into the buffer.
 Create a new scanner instance,

 ```go
     s := parsec.NewScanner(text)
 ```

-The scanner library supplies method receivers like ``Match(pattern)``, ``SkipAny(pattern)`` and ``Endof()``, refer to scanner.go for more information on each of these methods.
+The scanner library supplies method like ``Match(pattern)``, ``SkipAny(pattern)`` and ``Endof()``, [refer][goparsec-godoc-link] to for more information on each of these methods.

 Panics and Recovery
 -------------------

 Panics are to expected when APIs are misused.
-Programmers might choose to ignore the errors, but not panics.
+Programmers might choose to ignore errors, but not panics.
 For example:

-* Combinators accept Parser function or pointer to Parser function.
-Anything else will panic.
 * Kleene and Many combinators take one or two parsers as arguments.
 Less than one or more than two will throw a panic.
 * ManyUntil combinator take two or three parsers as arguments.
 Less than two or more than three will throw a panic.
+* Combinators accept Parser function or pointer to Parser function.
+Anything else will panic.
 * When using invalid regular expression to match a token.